cbfacademy-admin/java-rest-api-assessment-jelusofia/README.md

 5. Delete a stock transaction
 6. Update the details of a stock transaction

-You can go to [Usage](#usage) for more details on how to use eahc of these functionalities.
+You can go to [Usage](#usage) for more details on how to use each of these functionalities.

 ---
 ## Table of Contents